abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ### AuthServer

-This is the openid-provider application, the authentication server which should be individually hosted compared to non-tiered application templates.
+This is the openid-provider application, the authentication server, which should be individually hosted compared to non-tiered application templates.
 The `dockerfile.local` is located under the `AuthServer` project as below;

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:7.0 AS base